saramoohead/cv/README.md

 - Twitter clone, Ruby, Sinatra, BDD with Cucumber

 Skill Exchange: http://skill-exchange.herokuapp.com
 - Users post theirs skills and/or ask to learn them.
-The app pairs people up with shared skills and offers a link to a Google Hangout.
+The app pairs people up with shared skills and offers signing in with Google and a link to a Google Hangout.
 Rails, HTML5, built in 36 hours.

 Makermix: https://github.com/Makermix/pair_helper
 - Pairing generator app for the March 2015 cohort, with an Angular frontend and a Rails backend, built in three days.